Academic

 We aim to develop a love of learning in all our pupils.
 Children are taught in small classes by fully qualified, dedicated staff who are able to give every child individual attention.

-Our academic reputation is excellent and Wellesley pupils gain entry to a variety of prestigious schools, many with scholarships.
+Our academic reputation is excellent and Wellesley Haddon Dene pupils gain entry to a variety of prestigious grammar schools (Year 6) and public schools (Year 8), many with scholarships.

 The Curriculum